30 (album): Critical reception

-30 received widespread acclaim from music critics, many of whom dubbed it as Adele's best album yet.
+30 received acclaim from music critics, many of whom dubbed it as Adele's best album yet.
 On Metacritic, which assigns a normalised score out of 100 to ratings from publications, the album received a weighted mean score of 88 based on 23 reviews, indicating "universal acclaim".
 It is Adele's highest-rated album on the site.
+Critics praised the rawness and intensity of the subject matter and the lyrical themes about hope and acceptance.
+Neil McCormick of The Daily Telegraph believed it features "powerhouse" songs, "intense" emotions and "bravura" performances.
+Kate Solomon, writing for The i Paper, said that 30 was a "reverent and messy, polished and painful" album from a "woman in turmoil, from raging wine-fuelled nights to quiet teary moments".